 If you read this post, you will see that Jehovah’s Witnesses employ what they call a “two witness” rule when it comes to cases of suspected pedophilia or child sex assault within their congregations.
 They firmly believe that anyone bringing an accusation against another person needs a second witness to that crime or wrongdoing, if the accused person doesn’t confess.
-If there is no second witness to the crime or wrongdoing, the matter is dropped.
+If there is no second witness to the crime or wrongdoing, the matter is typically dropped.

-Jehovah’s Witnesses also strongly discourage parents in these cases from calling the police, as they don’t want to “bring reproach on Jehovah’s name,” or make themselves look bad to anyone outside the organization.
+Jehovah’s Witnesses have also strongly discouraged parents in these cases from calling the police, as they don’t want to “bring reproach on Jehovah’s name,” or make themselves look bad to anyone outside the organization.
 They adhere to a scripture in 1 Corinthians 6, which talks about not taking your brother to court.

-While Jehovah’s Witnesses are free to interpret the scriptures any way they wish, there is a problem with insisting on these organizational procedures for children.
+While Jehovah’s Witnesses are free to interpret scriptures any way they wish, there is a problem with insisting on these organizational procedures for children.
 Adults are able to make an informed decision about whether or not they agree with a religion and its teachings and procedures, but these rules about requiring two witnesses and not going to the police are decisions being made for children.
 These children have not agreed to these rules.

 However, these things are not happening to adults.
 It’s children who are being raped and molested and tortured and abused.
 These children are not making a conscious, informed decision as to whether or not they want to allow these things to continue, and they are not in a position to say if they agree with this interpretation of scripture.